flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 - Distinct colouring and sizing: One end is purple, while the other is grey and larger.
 Behind the scenes lies a hardwired hierarchy: the purple end designates the connected console as the **master**, and the gray end designates the **slave**.
 - An extra socket in the middle of the cable: This enables daisy-chaining another GBA Link cable using the purple/master plug.

 The new design makes it incompatible with the previous consoles (and games).
-However, it can now easily chain up to four GBAs, therby standardising larger multiplayer arenas.
+However, it can now easily chain up to four GBAs, thereby standardising larger multiplayer arenas.

 Additionally, Nintendo also shipped a variant of the GBA Link cable called the 'GameCube-Game Boy Advance Link cable', which is specifically wired to connect a GBA to a [GameCube](gamecube), I explain more later.